wayneeseguin/graft/doc/examples.md

   environment: (( grab $ENV_NAME || "default-env" ))
 ```

 ### Hmm..
-How about merging Spruce stubs without evaluating the commands?
+How about merging graft stubs without evaluating the commands?

-In some cases you may want to merge 2 or more Spruce files into one so that you can apply their logic with a single file.
+In some cases you may want to merge 2 or more graft files into one so that you can apply their logic with a single file.
 In other to do that, you can make use of the option `--skip-eval` in merge.

 Check out the [skip-eval example](#no-eval)

 ### Hmm..
 How about auto-calculating static IPs for a BOSH manifest?

-`spruce` supports that too!
+`graft` supports that too!
 Just use the same `(( static_ips(x, y, z) ))` syntax
 that you're used to with [spiff](https://github.com/cloudfoundry-incubator/spiff),
 to specify the offsets in the static IP range for a job's network.